center-for-threat-informed-defense/sightings_ecosystem/docs/top-15-techniques.rst

 forensic and incident response efforts, their removal could impede an investigation or lengthen the intrusion detection process.

-A majority of T1070 did not include sub-techniques.
+A majority of T1070 sightings did not include sub-techniques.
 This is likely due in part to normalizing our data, which included T1099 and T1107 from previous ATT&CK versions, to T1070.
 The following sub-techniques comprise less than 1% of T1070 sightings: